 Image Source: Workman

-Mourad’s voice is very real and honest.
+Mourad’s voice is very real.
 You can tell he’s one of those people who cook from the heart, without over-thinking or over-complicating things.
 His book includes a good amount of classic Moroccan favorites (like Basteeya, Merguez, and Couscous), but even his take on classic dishes is somehow reinvented, making everything feel fresh and relevant to the way people want to eat today.
 And I was so impressed by his trend-setting new recipes inspired by Moroccan cuisine, like Date Leather and Fig Leaf Ice Cream.